Pavel-Vovk/pluginsTestAnnotations/README.md

 - PLUGIN_VERSION
 ## Using in code
-This is example an annotation using for Sanity tests
+This is example an annotation using for Sanity tests (no additional parameters, just declaration in AUTOMATION_TESTS_CONTEXT_RUN env var)
 ```Groovy
 @Sanity
 def someSanityTest(){